Topologies and Topological Spaces

 Let be a topological space.

-A subset of is closed if its Complement is an open set.
+A subset is closed if its complement is an open set.

 Theorem: Intersection of Closed Sets